 Moving expenses allocable to excluded foreign income.
-If you live and work outside the United States, you may be able to exclude from income part of the income you earn in the foreign country.
+If you live and work outside the United States, you may be able to exclude from income part or all of the income you earn in the foreign country.
 You may also be able to claim a foreign housing exclusion or deduction.
 If you claim the foreign earned income or foreign housing exclusions, you cannot deduct the part of your allowable moving expenses that relates to the excluded income.

 Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad, discusses the foreign earned income exclusion, the foreign housing exclusion, and the foreign housing deduction.
 It also explains how to figure the part of your moving expenses that relates to excluded income.
-You can get the publication from most United States Embassies and consulates, or by writing to the IRS Forms Distribution Center for your area as shown in your income tax package.
+You can get the publication from most United States Embassies and consulates, or see How To Get Tax Help at the end of this publication.